-Children’s Therapy in Midland, MI
+Children’s Counselors in Midland, MI

 As parents, we often wish we could protect our children from anything traumatic.
 The unfortunate reality is that we live in a world where children are often exposed to loss, hardship, abuse, and sadness.
 How do we help them to cope when life feels overwhelming?